drpengsong/FGDA/README.md

 We use [PyTorch 1.0](https://pytorch.org), CUDA 10.0 and Python 3.6 in all of our experiments.
 Tested on a 12CPU machine with 1xGPU NVIDIA GTX 1080Ti running Ubuntu 16 LTS.

-Source Codes are available in [./Source_Codes](https://github.com/Anonymous2019NeurIPS/FGDA/tree/master/Source_Codes).
+Source Codes are available in [./Source_Codes](https://github.com/Anonymous2020WACV/FGDA/tree/master/MegRetail_Example).

 ##  Download ***MegRetail*** dataset and other two datasets

+###**MegRetail**

-###**MegRetail** consisting of 52,011 images of 263 fine-grained classes from 3 domains.
+MegRetail is a large-scale fine-grained dataset consisting of 52,011 images of 263 fine-grained classes from 3 domains.

 Lately, MegRetail will be released here!
+We put some examples of MegRetail in [./MegRetail_Example](https://github.com/Anonymous2020WACV/FGDA/tree/master/MegRetail_Example).

 ###Office and GSV Cars

 Also, for convenience, we provide the links of two dataset used in evaluation, ***Office*** and ***GSV Cars***.